Dre Campbell Farm

 Interesting Facts

-A dragonfly, scientifically known as Anisoptera and otherwise called Darner, frequents watery areas and is known for its sparkling wings and beautiful colors.
+A dragonfly, scientifically known as Anisoptera and commonly called a Darner, is often found in watery areas.
+It is famous for its sparkling wings and beautiful colors.

 Additionally, these insects are labeled as good bugs, much like ladybugs and praying mantises.
-Any of these beneficial insects is a great boon to a garden, as they help get rid of many unwanted pests.
+These beneficial insects are a great boon to a garden, as they help control many unwanted pests.

-Dragonflies start their lives as nymphs, hatching from tiny eggs and living in the water for about five years before maturing into adults and leaving the water permanently.
+Dragonflies start their lives as nymphs.
+They hatch from tiny eggs and live in the water for about five years.
+During this time, they grow and develop.
+After this period, they mature into adults and leave the water permanently.

-Dragonflies come from the Odonata order in the animal kingdom, sharing their lineage with their cousin, the Damselfly.
+Dragonflies belong to the Odonata order in the animal kingdom, sharing a lineage with their cousin, the damselfly.
 They’re capable of flying backward as well as forward.
 They also possess incredible eyesight.

 Protecting Dragonflies

-Firstly, make sure that the water source you’ve created stays at a certain depth, creating a haven for their eggs.
+First, make sure the water source you’ve created stays at a consistent depth, creating a haven for their eggs.
 About two feet deep is good enough.

 A Precious Treasure

 We can protect dragonflies, but it does take a lot of effort.
-These helpful insects are some of nature’s best natural insecticides, so we cannot afford to lose them.
+These helpful insects are among nature’s best insecticides, so we cannot afford to lose them.

 Takeaway